Orthodontic Appliances

 Orthodontic Headgear

-Orthodontic Headgear is sometimes known as extra-oral appliances because these devices are worn outside of the mouth and function by anchoring to bony landmarks on the neck and head and can be removed by the patient for periodic cleaning and while playing sports, rough housing or eating.
+Orthodontic headgear is sometimes known as an “extra-oral” appliance because it is worn outside of the mouth.
+These devices function by anchoring to bony landmarks on the neck and head to hep correct overbite, underbite or open bite.
+Headgear can be removed by the patient for periodic cleaning and while playing sports, rough housing or eating.

-Orthodontic headgear is most often worn by children and teens because their jaws are still developing and more easily manipulated.
-However, headgear can also be helpful for adult treatments in which a tooth has been removed and other teeth may shift out of a place without additional support.
+Orthodontic headgear is most often worn by children and teens because their jaws are still developing and are more easily manipulated.
+However, headgear can also be helpful for adult treatments in which a tooth has been removed, and other teeth may shift out of a place without additional support.

 3 Types of Orthodontic Headgear